DoubleCiti/mongodb-migrations/README.md

 $ MONGODB_MIGRATIONS_CONFIG=examples/config.ini mongodb-migrate
 ```

+For Downgrading the migrations, you need to pass a command line switch `--downgrade`

 ## Getting involved

 * if you find any bug or need anything, please log an issue here: [Issues](https://github.com/DoubleCiti/mongodb-migrations/issues)